Tips From a Pediatric OT on Coping During the Pandemic and Unpredictable Times

 This year our schools are less available for the soft colorful walls and hugs from teachers.
 Our remote learners have to develop a new level of parent child relationship as the parent takes on the role of teacher, proctor, and recess supervisor.
 These are different times and these experiences will challenge our children both emotionally and behaviorally.

-Suggestions to support self-regulation and smooth transitions:
+Suggestions to support self-regulation and smooth transitions during unpredictable times:

 Social stories: These are stories developed about specific experiences that include the possible repertoire of emotions that may be encountered during a specific experience.
 These stories validate emotions and discuss strategies to work through the feeling or problems.